aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/finding_contours/finding_contours.md

 ### Canny Hysteresis

-In this process, we will extract
+In this process, we will extract weak edges from the storng one.